 1. Accessing the Instance After Reset

-• If you reset an instance which has a static IP, it will retain the same public and private IP addresses.
+• If you reset an instance which has a Floating IP, it will retain the same public and private IP addresses.

 • Therefore, accessing the instance after a reset will not trigger the SSH Host Key acceptance process.